Q-Zee/DWave/Quzzi/README.md

 The initial code submission has minimal documentation and is added on an ongoing basis.

 ### Please Donate!
-Consider donating to support this effort and be added to the mailing list to recieve progress updates and other benefits
+Consider donating to support this effort and be added to the mailing list to receive progress updates and other benefits

 [![Github Sponsorship](https://q-zee.github.io/img/sponsorqzee2.png)](https://github.com/sponsors/Q-Zee)